CKA Certification Study Guide: A Complete Resource For CKA Aspirants

 CKA Certification Preparation Guide

-This section will go over resources and links that can help you prepare for the CKA exam better.
+This section will go over resources and links that can help you prepare for the CKA exam and pass the CKA certification with very good score.

 CKA does not require any candidate to have any other certification before they can appear for the CKA exam.
-The only thing required to clear the exam is a conceptual understanding of Kubernetes’s internal workings and a lot of practice.
+The only thing required to clear the exam is a conceptual and practical understanding of Kubernetes’s components and native objects.
+Also a lot of hands-on practice.

 Exam Duration 2 hours